jsvgoncalves/origindevel/README.md

 Pre-built: Vagrant machine

-An already compiled and working vagrant box is already available at:
+An already compiled and working vagrant box will be available soon.

 Prerequisites:
 If you didn't compile origin so far then in your openshift repo do `make clean install`.